TALXIS/docs/src/en/user-guide/model-driven-apps/business-process/sales/create-and-manage-quote.md

 3) Select **Quotes** tab or just click on **Create Quote** button in command bar.

-> The steps below are linked to creating a quote via subgrid.

 You should see Quotes subgrid.

 ![Quotes subgrid](/.attachments/ModelDrivenAppUserGuide/quotesSubgrid.png)